mtisza1/influenza_a_serotype/README.md

 ## v1.25

-NOTE: Use database `v1.25` with `iav_serotype v0.1.2` or later. a small number of added reference sequences have short sequences that were likely assembled into the genome by mistake.
-These will cause assignment of reads as "ambiguous" IAV in `iav_serotype v0.1.1`, but these alignments are filtered out in `iav_serotype v0.1.2`.
+NOTE: Use database `v1.25` with `iav_serotype v0.1.2` or later.
+A small number of added reference sequences have short sequences that were likely assembled into the genome by mistake.
+These will cause assignment of non-specific reads as "ambiguous" IAV in `iav_serotype v0.1.1`, but these alignments are filtered out in `iav_serotype v0.1.2`.
 Thank you.

 Description: